Gift Icon

 • Automobile and highway safety.

-The removal of the National Transportation Board outside of the DOT was approved by Congress in April 1975.
-It was a move that granted it independency as a federal agency.
+Congress approved the removal of the National Transportation Board from the DOT in April 1975, granting it independence as a federal agency.

-2 years later, another crucial change took place.
-Brock Adams, the transportation secretary of President Jimmy Carter, created the Research and Special Programs Directorate.
-At that time, Adams combined pieces that were not suitable for any other existing administrations: the Hazardous Substance Transportation and Pipeline Safety Plan, the Transportation Systems Center, and various programs from the Secretary Office.
+Two years later, another crucial change took place.
+Brock Adams, the conveyance secretary of President Jimmy Carter, created the Research and Special Programs Directorate.
+At that time, Adams combined pieces that were not suitable for any other existing administrations: the Hazardous Substance Carrier and Pipeline Security Plan, the Moving Systems Center, and various programs from the Secretary's Office.
 The creation of the RSPA set an important precedent, as it was the making of the Secretary and not of Congress.

-During the administration of Adams, a general inspector was confirmed by Senate members, after presidential appointment, in accord with the Inspector General Act of 1978.
+During Adams's management, a general inspector was confirmed by Senate members after presidential appointment in accordance with the Inspector General Act of 1978.
 The inspector general’s task was to assist the secretary in dealing with abuse, fraud, and waste.

-Before the end of his mandate, Adams suggested that the Urban Mass Transportation Administration and the Federal Highway Administration be combined into the Surface Transportation Administration.
-This idea was later liked by latter secretaries of transportation as well, such as Federico Penha and James Burnley.
+Before the end of his mandate, Adams suggested that the Urban Mass hauling management and the Federal Highway governance be combined into the surface-moving administration.
+Later, secretaries of transportation, such as Federico Penha and James Burnley, also liked this idea.

 Multiple transportation control deregulation projects were authorized in the late 1970s: the Truck Regulatory Reform Act, the Railroad Regulatory Act, and the Household Goods Regulatory Reform Act.
-During this period, the leaders of the Department of Transportation set up the Office of Small and Disadvantaged Business Utilization within the Office of the Secretary.
-It was in charge of implementing procedures and policies consistent with the regulations of the federal government, and of providing strategy guidance for women-owned, disadvantaged, and minority business, getting involved in federal assistance activities and the procurement of the department.
+During this period, the leaders of the Department of Hauling set up the Office of Small and Disadvantaged Business Utilization within the Office of the Secretary.
+It was in charge of implementing procedures and policies consistent with the federal government's regulations and providing strategy guidance for women-owned, disadvantaged, and minority businesses, getting involved in federal assistance activities, and procuring the department.

-President Reagan’s first Minister of Transport, Andrew Lewis, was named to oversee the integration of the Maritime Administration to the Department of Transportation so that a policy for national transportation gets implemented.
+President Reagan’s first Minister of Transport, Andrew Lewis, was named to oversee the integration of the Maritime management into the Department of Transportation so that a policy for national conveyance was implemented.
 In addition, during the strike of the air transit controllers in August 1981, Lewis spoke to the government and ensured greater visibility of the department.
 Before the strike, Lewis personally negotiated with the air transit controllers.
-He detailed the response of the government to the movement, and there was no amnesty offered to the strikers.
-Lewis is also the person responsible for enacting the 1982 Surface Transportation Assistance Act which aimed to improve the safety of transportation between commercial operators.
+He detailed the government's response to the movement, and no amnesty was offered to the strikers.
+Lewis is also the person responsible for enacting the 1982 Surface Moving Assistance Act, which aimed to improve the safety of transportation between commercial operators.

 a blue car is being carefully loaded onto a flatbed truck for transport

 Elizabeth Dole, Lewis' successor, brought her experience in trade and consumer affairs to the position.
 At the Department of Transportation, she mainly focused on issues related to safety, including driving under the influence of alcohol, and the “Dole brake lights”, which eventually led to a 3rd brake light being added to cars.
-In response to a ruling of the Supreme Court, Dole permitted deadlines for installing several passive restraints, as well as air bags to automobiles, which led in a major increase of the usage of seat belts by the population, and has stimulated producers to supply new vehicles with airbags.
-Dole also terminated the ownership of Conrail from the Federal Railroad Administration in 1987 and pushed the creation of the Metropolitan Washington Airports Authority, thereby transferring the administration of the Airports in Washington and Dulles to this authority.
+In response to a ruling of the Supreme Court, Dole permitted deadlines for installing several passive restraints, as well as airbags, to automobiles, which led to a major increase in the usage of seat belts by the population and stimulated producers to supply new vehicles with airbags.
+Dole also terminated the ownership of Conrail from the Federal Railroad management in 1987 and pushed the creation of the Metropolitan Washington Airports Authority, thereby transferring the administration of the Airports in Washington and Dulles to this authority.

-Under the leadership of Samuel Skinner, the secretary of the Department of Transportation during the administration of George H.W.
-Bush, the department focused more on formulating national transportation policies.
-Skinner dealt with many major calamities that affected traffic, getting him the reputation of a “Master of Disasters”.
+Under the leadership of Samuel Skinner, the secretary of the Department of Transportation during George H.W.
+Bush's governance, the department focused more on formulating national conveyance policies.
+Skinner dealt with many major calamities that affected traffic, earning him the reputation of a “Master of Disasters.”

 In 1991, George H.W.
-Bush, as president of the United States, approved the ISTEA (Intermodal Surface Transportation Efficiency Act), which reauthorized the highways of the Department of Transportation, transportation programs, and road safety for a period of six years.
-Through this legislation, the Urban Mass Transit Administration got transformed into the Federal Transportation Administration.
+Bush, as president of the United States, approved the ISTEA (Intermodal Surface Transportation Efficiency Act), which reauthorized the highways of the Department of Hauling, Moving Programs, and Road Safety for a period of six years.
+This legislation transformed the Urban Mass Transit Administration into the Federal Delivery governance.

-Legislation also required the DOT to create 2 new organizations: the Office of Intermodalism, responsible for initiating and coordinating federal policies on intermodal transportation, and the Bureau of Transportation Statistics, responsible for providing timely information related to transportation through the analysis, publishing, and compilation of comprehensive statistics on transportation.
+The legislation also required the DOT to create two new organizations: the Office of Intermodalism, responsible for initiating and coordinating federal policies on intermodal conveyance, and the Bureau of Hauling Statistics, responsible for providing timely information related to transportation through the analysis, publishing, and compilation of comprehensive statistics on hauling.

-Federico Peña was in charge of restructuring the DOT as a section of the National Performance Evaluation during Bill Clinton’s administration.
-Despite the implementation of some changes, those that required the approval of Congress (such as merging the 10 administrations of the department into 3) have never been implemented.
+Federico Peña was in charge of restructuring the DOT as a section of the National Performance Evaluation during Bill Clinton’s management.
+Despite the implementation of some changes, those that required the approval of Congress (such as merging the department's ten administrations into three) have never been implemented.

 a truck transporting a car on its flatbed

-After being re-elected in 1966, Clinton chose Rodney Slater to replace Peña at the Department of Transportation.
-Slater passed the greatest legislation of public works in history, the 21st Century Transportation Equity Act, thereby helping the ISTEA regain its authorization.
-In his first 18 months at the Department of Transportation, the merger of aviation and railway became fashionable again.
+After being re-elected in 1966, Clinton chose Rodney Slater to replace Peña at the hauling Department.
+Slater passed the greatest public works legislation in history, the 21st Century Transportation Equity Act, thereby helping the ISTEA regain its authorization.
+In his first 18 months at the Department of Moving, the merger of aviation and railway became fashionable again.

-While Congress authorized the overhaul of the railroad, departmental negotiators helped avoid a movement against the American Railway Company.
+While Congress authorized the railroad's overhaul, departmental negotiators helped avoid a movement against the American Railway Company.
 The National Highway Traffic Safety Administration issued rules that allow end users to disable airbag switches when necessary.
 The U.S. and Japan finalized an open aviation agreement.

-After the controversial presidential election in 2000, George Bush nominated his choice as Minister of Transportation in front of the democrats and named Norman Mineta (former US Congressman), a Japanese-American, to become the first Secretary of Transportation of the American Airlines in the Asia-Pacific region and the 1st Secretary of the United States Department of Transportation (Secretary of Commerce under the leadership of Clinton).
+After the controversial presidential election in 2000, George Bush nominated his choice as Minister of Delivery in front of the Democrats.
+He named Norman Mineta (former US Congressman), a Japanese-American, to become the first Secretary of Transportation of American Airlines in the Asia-Pacific region and the 1st Secretary of the United States Department of Hauling (Secretary of Commerce under the leadership of Clinton).
 In the period after 9/11, Mineta managed the department when lawmakers severely criticized the poorly managed security of allowing hijackers to get aboard commercial passenger airliners.
-On November 19, 2001, George W. Bush signed the Aviation and Transportation Safety Act, which requires the creation of a new Transportation Security Administration (TSA) under the management of the DOT to improve the safety of transportation sites and airports.
+On November 19, 2001, George W. Bush signed the Aviation and Moving protection Act, which requires the creation of a new Transportation Security Administration (TSA) under the management of the DOT to improve the security of transportation sites and airports.

-The Transportation Safety Act came into effect on the 16th of February 2002, but it did not stay long in the DOT.
-In 2003, the TSA got moved into the administration of the newly established Department of Homeland Security alongside the American Coast Guard.
+The Hauling Safety Act came into effect on February 16, 2002, but it did not stay long in the DOT.
+In 2003, the TSA was moved into the governance of the newly established Department of Homeland Security alongside the American Coast Guard.

 a white car is securely loaded on a flatbed truck